French sugar beet pesticide exemption halted by EU ruling

 The minister has called a meeting on Monday with sugar beet growers and sugar manufacturers such as Tereos to discuss the matter, Christian Spiegeleer, head of French sugar makers group SNFS, told Reuters.

+"The process of obtaining a third annual exemption has been stopped in its tracks because the government can't run the risk of immediately losing a legal challenge," Spiegeleer said.

-Sugar beet growers group CGB, meanwhile, condemned the "brutality of the decision" a few weeks before spring planting.
+Sugar beet growers group CGB condemned the "brutality of the decision" a few weeks before spring planting.

+As part of its three-year neonicotinoid dispensation, France has supported development of alternative products, but trials so far shown them to be less effective against the virus yellows disease that ravaged sugar beet in 2020.

+That could further discourage sugar beet growers who faced drought-related yield losses last year and put a question mark over sugar production capacity.

 The EU court's ruling followed a challenge to a similar exemption for neonicotinoid use on sugar beet in Belgium.

-Anti-pesticide association PAN Europe, one of the parties to have challenged Belgium's exemption, welcomed the court decision.
+Anti-pesticide association PAN Europe, one of the parties to have challenged Belgium's exemption that ran until last year, welcomed the court decision.

 "This verdict is a reminder that administrations and politicians are bound to the law, not to the interests of the pesticide industry or industrial agricultural lobbies," Martin Dermine, the group's executive director, said in a statement.

-(Reporting by Sybille de La Hamaide and Gus Trompiz Editing by David Goodman )
+(Reporting by Sybille de La Hamaide and Gus Trompiz Editing by David Goodman and Kim Coghill)

 ((gus.trompiz@thomsonreuters.com; +33 1 49 49 52 18; Reuters Messaging: gus.trompiz.thomsonreuters.com@reuters.net))